-Analysis of results and challenges: Alaska Labor Relations Agency’s goal is to timely issue certificates of election and representation findings within five days of final determination.
-In 2018 there were a total of five representation determinations, including three elections.
+Analysis of results and challenges: Alaska Labor Relations Agency's goal is to issue certificates of election and representation findings within five days of final determination.
+In 2019 there were a total of five representation determinations, including one election.
 All representation determinations were issued within five days of the end of the proceeding.

 |A2: Core Service - Operate a timely and efficient adjudications program.|